pitchmuc/adobe-analytics-api-2.0/docs/main.md

 * shareTo : OPTIONAL : The user or group to share the location with (default None)
 * description : OPTIONAL : A description for the cloud location (default None)

+#### createDataFeed
+Create a datafeed based on the arguments used.\
+See reference documentation for more information about the parameters here: https://developer.adobe.com/analytics-apis/docs/2.0/apis/data-feeds/#operation/create_1\
+Arguments:
+* name : REQUIRED : The name of the data feed
+* rsid : REQUIRED : The report suite ID to be used
+* columnPreset : OPTIONAL : Integer representing the column preset to be used (default 1)
+* dynamicLookups : OPTIONAL : Boolean to enable/disable dynamic lookups (default False)
+* replaceEscapedChars : OPTIONAL : Boolean to enable/disable replacing escaped characters (default False)
+* customerVisible : OPTIONAL : Boolean to define if the data feed is customer visible (default True)
+* schedule : OPTIONAL : Dictionary representing the schedule to be used.\
+    example:
+    ```py
+    {"startDate": "2024-01-01T00:00:00Z",
+        "endDate": "string",
+        "interval": "daily" or "hourly"(default),
+        "delay": 0}
+    ```
+* packaging : OPTIONAL : Dictionary representing the packaging configuration.
+    example:
+    ```py
+    {
+      "type": "flat" or "chunked",
+      "chunkSize": 0, // Integer representing the chunk size in MB
+      "compression": "gzip" or "zip",
+      "manifest":  "no-file" or "fin-file" or "manifest-file", // representing the manifest type
+      "noDataManifest": True
+    } // Boolean to enable/disable no data manifest
+    ```
+* delivery : OPTIONAL : Dictionary representing the delivery to be used.
+    example:
+    ```py
+    {
+      "cloudLocationUUID": "string",
+      "notificationEmail": ["string"]
+    }
+    ```
+* lateHits : OPTIONAL : Dictionary representing the late hit configuration.
+    example:
+    ```py
+    {
+      "enabled": True,
+      "lookback": 0
+    }
+    ```
+* note : OPTIONAL : Notes to be added to the data feed
+* state : OPTIONAL : The status of the data feed to be created.
+One of the following value: "active", "created" and "hold" (default "active")
+* dataFeedDefinition : OPTIONAL : The full dictionary representing the data feed definition.
+    example:
+    ```py
+    {
+        "feedName": "string",
+        "rsid": "string",
+        "schedule": {"startDate": "2024-01-01T00:00:00Z"},
+        "delivery": {"cloudLocationUUID": "string"}
+    }
+    ```

+#### createColumnPreset
+Create a column preset for data feeds.\
+Arguments:
+* name : REQUIRED : The name of the column preset
+* rsid : REQUIRED : The report suite ID to be used
+* columnNames : OPTIONAL : List of column names to be included in the preset such as `[{'name': 'column_name1'},{'name': 'column_name2'}]`

 ### Update methods

 #### updateVirtualReportSuite